False sharing: Example

 This code shows the effect of false sharing.
 It creates an increasing number of threads from one thread to the number of physical threads in the system.
-Each thread sequentially increments one byte of a cache line atomically, which as a whole is shared among all threads.
+Each thread sequentially increments one byte of a cache line, which as a whole is shared among all threads.
 The higher the level of contention between threads, the longer each increment takes.
-This are the results on a Zen1 system with eight cores and sixteen threads:
+This are the results on a Zen4 system with 16 cores and 32 threads: